codyaverett/memento/learning/computing/programming/python/django/DJango quick reference.md

 (django) (base) ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```

-### Start the server with local project settings and DEBUG
+### Start the Server with Local Project Settings and DEBUG
 ```bash
 python manage.py runserver 9000 # start on port 9000
 ```